M61ss/C-Cpp/C++/Notes.md

 ## Functions

-An alternative function implementation supported by C++ is:
+An alternative function implementation supported by C++ is (lambda):

 ```c++
 auto someFunction(void) -> void {